nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First patient's phone and email are edited to `91234567` and `johndoe@example.com` respectively.
 Details of the edited patient are shown in the status message.

     4. Test case: `edit 1 hp/abc`<br>
        Expected: No patient is edited.
-Error details are shown in the status message: "Phone numbers should only contain numbers...".
+Error details are shown in the status message.

     5. Test case: `edit 1 eml/xyz`<br>
        Expected: No patient is edited.
-Error details are shown in the status message: "Emails should be of the format local-part@domain...".
+Error details are shown in the status message.

     6. Test case: `edit 1 a/Blk 50, Clementi Ave 2`<br>
        Expected: First patient's address is edited to `Blk 50, Clementi Ave 2`.
 Details of the edited doctor are shown in the status message.